-• Interview INF Wilderness Rangers familiar with the Rush Creek Watershed regarding trail use in the vicinity of the Project and popular backcountry destinations.

-- Utilize overnight use data (five most recent years) collected by the INF under their wilderness permit system to develop the following information regarding use along the Rush Creek Trail and in the vicinity of the Project reservoirs.
+- Interview INF Wilderness Rangers familiar with the Rush Creek Watershed regarding trail use in the vicinity of the Project and popular backcountry destinations. - Utilize overnight use data (five most recent years) collected by the INF under their wilderness permit system to develop the following information regarding use along the Rush Creek Trail and in the vicinity of the Project reservoirs.
 Wilderness permits are only required from May 1 through November 1.
-Therefore, use estimates will cover this period. - Identify common overnight destinations that are accessed from the Rush Creek Trailhead. - Identify other trailheads used to access the Rush Creek Watershed. - Estimate the number of overnight visitors who use the Rush Creek Trail, starting from the Rush Creek Trailhead or other connected trailheads. - Identify destination, average group size, and length of stay, focusing on use in the vicinity of the Project- affected stream segments and Project reservoirs. - Estimate weekday, weekend and holiday use, if possible given the information available on the wilderness permits. - Document the number of times the overnight quota at the Rush Creek Trailhead was met or exceeded. - Identify the area of origin of the visitors who utilize the Rush Creek Trail. - Consult with INF staff to obtain estimates of day use along the Rush Creek Trail based on observations made by Forest Service staff. - Conduct recreation use counts and visitor surveys at the Rush Creek Trail Trailhead.
-Recreation use counts and visitor surveys will focus on incoming and outgoing users of the Rush Creek Trail, as opposed to the Parker Bench Trail, which is also accessible from the same trailhead.
-Information collected will be used to help document recreation use levels along the Rush Creek Trail, and to develop information about visitor and angling use.
-Information will be gathered using inperson counts and visitor surveys, as well as via a self-registration box, as described in the following. - In-person visitor counts and surveys will be conducted as follows: - A survey technician will be stationed at the Rush Creek Trailhead2 to count visitors and administer surveys a total of 34 days throughout the 2023 recreation season (i.e., between May 1 and November 1, 2023), when the trail is accessible.
+Therefore, use estimates will cover this period.

+- Identify common overnight destinations that are accessed from the Rush Creek Trailhead. - Identify other trailheads used to access the Rush Creek Watershed. - Estimate the number of overnight visitors who use the Rush Creek Trail, starting from the Rush Creek Trailhead or other connected trailheads. - Identify destination, average group size, and length of stay, focusing on use in the vicinity of the Project- affected stream reaches and Project reservoirs. - Estimate weekday, weekend and holiday use, if possible given the information available on the wilderness permits. - Document the number of times the overnight quota at the Rush Creek Trailhead was met or exceeded. - Identify the area of origin of the visitors who utilize the Rush Creek Trail. - Consult with INF staff to obtain estimates of day use along the Rush Creek Trail based on observations made by Forest Service staff. - If information available from the INF is insufficient to estimate day use, establish a temporary self-registration box at the Rush Creek Trailhead to collect day use information. - The self-registration box will be maintained from May 1 through November 1, commensurate with the quota system. - The self-registration box will consist of a painted steel weatherproof box mounted on a painted steel post (or existing information board/kiosk). - Signage encouraging/directing day users (whether entering or exiting) to complete a short survey will be mounted adjacent to the box. - The box will contain forms and writing implements.
+The forms will be used to collect the following information: name, area of origin (i.e., zip code), date, time, number in party, and destination. - The completed forms will be regularly collected, and the self-registration box will be resupplied with writing implements and new forms, as needed. - Information collected at the self-registration box will be used to estimate and characterize day use along the Rush Creek Trail, and destinations identified.